Joseph Fourier: The Analytic Theory of Heat

+often called the heat equation.
+This equation is now taught to every student of mathematical physics and is the most basic example of a parabolic partial differential equation.

 Real roots of polynomials

 Fourier left an unfinished work on determining and locating real roots of polynomials, which was edited by Claude-Louis Navier and published in 1831.
 This work contains much original matter—in particular, Fourier's theorem on polynomial real roots, published in 1820.
 François Budan, in 1807 and 1811, had published independently his theorem (also known by the name of Fourier), which is very close to Fourier's theorem (each theorem is a corollary of the other).
 Fourier's proof is the one that was usually given, during 19th century, in textbooks on the theory of equations.
 A complete solution of the problem was given in 1829 by Jacques Charles François Sturm.

 Discovery of the greenhouse effect

 In the 1820s, Fourier calculated that an object the size of the Earth, and at its distance from the Sun, should be considerably colder than the planet actually is if warmed by only the effects of incoming solar radiation.
 He examined various possible sources of the additional observed heat in articles published in 1824 and 1827.
 However, in the end, because of the large 33-degree difference between his calculations and observations, Fourier mistakenly believed that there is a significant contribution of radiation from interstellar space.
 Still, Fourier's consideration of the possibility that the Earth's atmosphere might act as an insulator of some kind is widely recognized as the first proposal of what is now known as the greenhouse effect, although Fourier never called it that.

-In his articles, Fourier referred to an experiment by de Saussure, who lined a vase with blackened cork.
+In his articles, Fourier referred to an experiment by Horace Bénédict de Saussure, who lined a vase with blackened cork.
 Into the cork, he inserted several panes of transparent glass, separated by intervals of air.
 Midday sunlight was allowed to enter at the top of the vase through the glass panes.
 The temperature became more elevated in the more interior compartments of this device.
-Fourier concluded that gases in the atmosphere could form a stable barrier like the glass panes.
+Fourier noted that if gases in the atmosphere could form a stable barrier like the glass panes they would have a similar effect on planetary temperatures.
 This conclusion may have contributed to the later use of the metaphor of the "greenhouse effect" to refer to the processes that determine atmospheric temperatures.
 Fourier noted that the actual mechanisms that determine the temperatures of the atmosphere included convection, which was not present in de Saussure's experimental device.